ur-tcs/programming-2-ex-2/README.md

 <details>
 <summary> Hint: Which classes/traits should contain which variables/methods </summary>
-Since every geometric object in our case should have a diameter, dimension and volume, those are to define in the abstract class Geometric:
+Since every geometric object in our case should have a diameter, dimension and volume, those are defined in the abstract class Geometric:

 ```scala
 abstract class Geometric: